 - Bring to a boil over high heat, and let boil for around 30 minutes, or until the potatoes are fork-tender.

 - Remove the potatoes from the boiling water and let them cool off for a few minutes, long enough to be handled.
 Meanwhile rinse out the sauce pan and get it ready to use for the spinach artichoke dip.

-- Situate an oven rack in the top third of the oven and preheat oven to 425°F. Brush a large rimmed baking sheet well with about 1 tbsp of olive oil.
-Place the potatoes equally apart and press into each one with the heel of your palm (or a potato masher) until each potato is about 1/2"-thin.
+- Situate an oven rack in the top third of the oven and preheat oven to 425°F. Brush a large rimmed baking sheet well with about 1 tablespoon of olive oil.
+Place the potatoes equally apart and press into each one with the heel of your palm (or a potato masher) until each potato is about ½"-thin.
 If any pieces come loose and separate from the potato, just press them back together.

 - Place baking sheet in the oven and roast for 35-40 minutes, or until each smashed potato is golden-brown with crisp edges.